armaf002/Optimizing-Profitability/README.md

 - Encoding categorical variables into numerical representations.
 - Creating new features such as total cost, total revenue, and sales representative revenue.

 ### Model Development

-Linear regression was chosen as the predictive model to forecast profits based on the identified factors.
-The model was trained and evaluated using mean squared error, root mean squared error, and R-squared (R^2) to assess its performance.
+Our predictive modelling approach involved using a Linear Regression model.
+We split the data into training and testing sets, allowing us to train the model on one subset and evaluate its performance on another.
+Model evaluation metrics included Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared (R^2) to assess model accuracy and explainability.

 ### Feature Importance

-Feature importance analysis identified the most influential factors affecting profit predictions.
-Features were ranked based on their absolute coefficient values, revealing their impact on profitability.
+To understand which factors most significantly influence profitability, we conducted feature importance analysis.
+This analysis ranked features by their absolute coefficient values from the linear regression model.
+We sought to identify critical drivers of profitability in sales operations.

 ## Results and Discussion